Downtown Baton Rouge Hotel to become Sports Illustrated resort, Shaq to invest

 In Feb.
 2026, the Hotel was sold to Northshore Development.
 Northshore applied for a $53.4 million loan to finance the purchase of the 291-room hotel.

-This hotel will be the fourth Sports Illustrated Resort by Travel+ Leisure Co., with others operating in Chicago, Tuscaloosa, Nashville and Alabama.
+This hotel will be the fourth Sports Illustrated Resort by Travel+ Leisure Co., with others operating in Chicago, Tuscaloosa and Nashville.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.